Colorado River Rafting

 Have more questions?

-Where is the Best Colorado River Rafting?
+Where is the best Colorado River rafting?

 As the Colorado River flows through southeastern Utah and Arizona, it snakes its way through some of the West’s most dramatic canyon country, including Canyonlands National Park and Grand Canyon National Park.

 Some of the best Colorado River rafting opportunities are easily accessible from the adventure hubs of Moab, UT, and Flagstaff, AZ, including three of the most stunning and exciting sections of whitewater: Westwater Canyon, Cataract Canyon, and Grand Canyon.
+On all three of these white water rafting trips, fascinating geology, incredible camping opportunities and incredible hiking opportunities await.

-How Long are Rafting Trips on the Colorado River?
+How long are rafting trips on the Colorado River?

-Depending on how much time you have, OARS offers a variety of rafting trips on the Colorado River ranging anywhere from 2 days to 18 days.
+Depending on how much time you have, OARS offers a variety of rafting trips on the Colorado River ranging anywhere from 2 to 18 days.

-In Westwater Canyon, 2- to 3-day options are the norm, with 3 days providing a more laid-back experience and more exploring.
+For Westwater Canyon, 2- to 3-day options are the norm, with 3 days providing a more laid-back experience and more exploring.
 Slightly longer trips ranging from 4 to 6 days are available through Cataract Canyon, where you can enjoy incredible backstage access to Canyonlands National Park.

 The longest Colorado River rafting trips available are full Grand Canyon rafting and dory expeditions, which float the entire 280-mile stretch of the Colorado River from Lees Ferry to Pearce Ferry and typically last 14 to 18 days.
 Partial canyon trips normally range between 6 to 12 days.

-Guided rafting trips on the Colorado River are generally offered April through October, but conditions can vary greatly depending on when you decide to go.
+Guided rafting trips on the Colorado River are generally offered April through October, but conditions can vary greatly depending on when and where you decide to go.
 The best time to raft the Colorado River really depends on individual preferences, like desired adventure level, boat preference, and other factors, like threshold for extreme weather both hot and cold.

 Spring Trips

 Trips early in the commercial rafting season offer fun, average flows for rafters, typically during April and early May before the spring melt begins in full force.
-Wildflowers are blooming, conditions are ideal for hiking, and there are fewer people on the water.
+Wildflowers are blooming, waterfalls are gushing, conditions are ideal for hiking, and there are fewer people on the water.
 However, paddlers need to be prepared for frigid water and unpredictable weather that can go from warm and sunny to raining, or even snowing, on the same day.

 Later in spring, often mid-May through mid-June, snowmelt runoff from the Rocky Mountains adds abundant amounts of water to the river.
 “High-water trips” on the more free-flowing and untamed stretches of the Colorado River, like Cataract Canyon, during these peak flows are best for thrill seekers and the most adventurous rafters.
 A raft flip or cold water swim should be anticipated.
 At the same time, rapids in narrower sections of the Colorado River, like Westwater Canyon, tend to wash out completely during high water.
 As a result, OARS doesn’t offer Westwater trips during the peak-flow window, since it can be a disappointing experience for paddlers.